-What is Ghee?
+What Is Ghee?

-In technical terms, Ghee is a clarified, unsalted butter with the milk proteins removed.
+In technical terms, ghee is a clarified, unsalted butter with the milk proteins removed.
 It has a high smoke point, making it perfect for cooking, and an incredible flavor.
 Many people who cannot tolerate dairy can handle ghee and it is a revered food in Indian cuisine.

 The Benefits of Ghee